Breakfast quinoa with fresh blueberries and mango is healthy, delicious, and super easy to make!

 Breaking a sweat over breakfast makes me cranky, and nobody wants to be around a cranky mama.

-You too can enjoy a healthy breakfast in about 15 minutes by gathering some quinoa, fresh blueberries, a mango, and a little agave nectar.
+You too can enjoy a healthy quinoa breakfast in about 15 minutes by gathering some quinoa, fresh blueberries, a mango, and a little agave nectar.

 Agave what?!
 Agave nectar (also called agave syrup) is a natural sugar derived from the Blue Agave plant.
 The end product is primarily fructose and glucose, and has a lower glycemic load than granulated sugar.
 (Read: your body breaks it down more slowly.)
 I can find it near the natural sugar alternatives which are, ironically enough, right next to the corn syrup at my grocery store.